vimc/orderly2/README.md

 * rewriting the `orderly.yml` to update dependencies
 * dropping some fields in `orderly.yml`
 * pruning dependency trees to move dependencies into being resources (this one by far the most complicated)

+This will typically be a one-off process, though we've also done this with follow-on exports (e.g., at revision).
+We might or might not want to create a persistant link between repos:

+* we'd want to in the case where we're importing code as a project evolves
+* we'd want not to in the case of exporting a public subset out of a private monorepo

 ### Hashing